 ii) A member of the group causes damage to exhibits

-- Sensible footwear is recommended.
+- Sensible footwear and outdoor clothing are recommended.

 Fire and Evacuation

-- A siren and announcements over the public-address system are used to alert staff and visitors of an evacuation.
+- A siren and announcements over the public address system are used to alert staff and visitors of an evacuation.
 Lifts should not be used.